9TH GRADE EXPLORATORY

 HOW DOES THE 9TH GRADE EXPLORATORY WORK?

-Students will explore all 20 programs for one week.
-At the end of the exploratory period, students will rank their shop choices from highest to lowest and students will be assigned shops based on points earned / grades during the exploratory.
+Students will explore all 21 programs for one day.
+At the end of the one day exploratory period, students will rank their shop choices from highest to lowest and students will be assigned to 3 shops of their choosing (based on availability) for an additional week.
+At the end of these 3 weeks, Students will re-rank the shops and be assigned to a permanent shop based on points earned / grades during the exploratory.
 Students with the highest number of points will get first choice of shops.

 HOW ARE STUDENTS GRADED DURING THE EXPLORATORY?

 Students are graded each day in 4 main areas for a total of 13 points maximum achieved each day:

 Completing assignments 3 points

 Information Support Services

 Radio & Television Broadcasting